SOCAR commissions new well in Caspian Sea | News.az

 SOCAR commissions new well in Caspian Sea

-Azerbaijan’s state oil company SOCAR will additionally produce 4,380 tons of oil and 5.95 billion cubic meters of gas per year as it has commissioned a well in

-Azerbaijan’s state oil company SOCAR will additionally produce 4,380 tons of oil and 5.95 billion cubic meters of gas per year as it has commissioned a well in the Caspian Sea, SOCAR said in a message Jan.
-18.
+Azerbaijan’s state oil company SOCAR will additionally produce 4,380 tons of oil annually through commissioning a new well in the Caspian Sea, SOCAR said in a m

-The well has been put into operation after a major overhaul at the Oil Rocks offshore field in the Azerbaijani sector of the Caspian Sea, Trend reports.
+The well was commissioned at the Oil Rocks offshore field in the Azerbaijani sector of the Caspian Sea.

 News.Az